AMoreaux/Sketch-Icons/README.md

 ## Features

-1. Select a folder or a set of icons.
+1. Import a folder or a set of icons.
 2. Choose a color library and apply automatically a color mask.
 3. Enjoy your dynamic icons library.